airbytehq/airbyte/docs/connector-development/README.md

    # Example: /publish connector=connectors/source-hubspot
    /publish connector=(connectors|bases)/<connector_name>
    ```
+4. Update the connector definition in the Airbyte connector index to use the new version:
+   * `airbyte-config/init/src/main/resources/seed/source_definitions.yaml` if it is a source
+   * `airbyte-config/init/src/main/resources/seed/destination_definitions.yaml` if it is a destination.

+   Then rebuild the platform to generate the seed spec yaml files, and commit the changes to the PR.

 5. The new version of the connector is now available for everyone who uses it.
 Thank you!

 ## Using credentials in CI